 Your immune system protects you around the clock.
 Its main purpose is to fight off bacteria, viruses, and foreign invaders.
-Fueling our immune systems with nourishing foods and practicing healthy lifestyle habits helps keep our bodies strong.
+Fueling our immune systems with nourishing foods and practicing healthy lifestyle habits help keep our bodies strong.

-Improving immune health not only may lessen the chance of developing breast cancer, it can also help minimize side effects of breast cancer treatments.
+Improving immune health not only may lessen the chance of developing breast cancer, it can also help minimize the side effects of breast cancer treatments.

 A way to boost your immune system is to consume fruits, vegetables, and whole grains.
 These foods are rich in antioxidants, phytochemicals, and have chemopreventive properties that may help prevent cancer.

 - Cruciferous vegetables.
 Broccoli, brussels sprouts, cauliflower, kale, etc.

 - Carotenoid rich foods.
 Carotenoids are found in orange, yellow, and dark green fruits and vegetables & have been linked to lower breast cancer risk.
 (1)

 - Additional antioxidant rich foods.
 This includes berries, artichokes, beans, spinach, kale, and many more according to The Susan G. Komen Foundation.